 Back in the late 90s I bought a pair of books called Darkroom and Darkroom 2 originally published in the late 70s that interviewed a couple of dozen “fine art” photographers about the nature of their work in black and white darkrooms.
 In retrospect the 70s and 80s were probably a peak, of sorts, for fine art photographers who worked in black and white darkrooms.
 This peak held on through to the 90s, with enthusiastic enthusiasts still willing to gobble up behind the scenes “how to” information about building a perfect room in your house to sit alone in the dark to make pictures.
-This enthusiasm started to wane by the end of the 90s and then was completely destroyed by the consumer digital SLR by the early 2000s and now you never hear about people’s darkrooms anymore except when they are selling the pieces on ebay.
+This enthusiasm started to wane by the end of the 90s and then was completely destroyed by the consumer digital SLR in the early 2000s and now you never hear about people’s darkrooms anymore except when they are selling the pieces on ebay.

 This timing is an interesting personal coincidence for me because my personal digital picture archive stretches back to exactly around 2002 when I started using a shitty digital point and shoot for kid pictures while still shooting black and white film with my “real cameras”.
 It is notable that I still have most of the digital pictures, but never look at the film ones at all.